Latter-day Saint Communities

-The first members of the Church of Jesus Christ of Latter-day Saints (historically known as Mormons or Latter-day Saints) immigrated to what is now Utah in 1847.
-The initial wave of Mormon immigrants (about 70,000 people) took place between 1847 and 1880.
+The first members of the Church of Jesus Christ of Latter-day Saints, who were known as Mormons or Latter-day Saints (LDS), immigrated to what is now Utah in 1847.
+About 70,000 LDS immigrants from all over the world arrived in Utah between 1847 and 1880.
+Mormons continue to move to Utah today.

 While members of the LDS church began to move to Utah in the 1840s and 1850s, migration to the region continues into the twenty-first century.
 Their ideas, religious beliefs, and cultural traditions and practices influenced the social, economic, and political make-up of Utah.